easttennesseecc-star/Q-Top-Dog-IDE/OAUTH_SUPER_CODER_COMPLETION.md

 ## 🎉 CONCLUSION

-Your Q-IDE is now equipped with:
+Your Top Dog is now equipped with:
 - ✅ Enterprise-grade OAuth 2.0 (Google + GitHub)
 - ✅ PAT token management
 - ✅ Build tracking and analysis